modaotianzun/support_info/index.md

 # Support Infomation
+# Warrior's Elimination Adventure

 If you have any questions, please contact us at the email address below and we will answer you as soon as possible.

-Support email ：WarDrumLegendTik@yeah.net
+Support email ：WarriorsEliminationAdventure@yeah.net

 ## About

-**War Drum Legend Tik**

-War Drum Legend Tik Start here and try this simple game.

-Gameplay: Find the same characters and click on them to complete a elimination.
-Eliminate all the same characters in the game and pass the level.

-Each level is a new challenge, with shorter time, more characters, more difficulty and more fun!
-Come challenge yourself and see how many levels you can play.

-How about it?
-Does it sound exciting and interesting?
-If you are interested, download it now and challenge yourself!
+**Warrior's Elimination Adventure**

+Give you the simplest joy with the most classic gameplay!

+Warrior's Elimination Adventure is a elimination game with beautiful graphics, simple gameplay, and endless fun.
+Simply click on two identical cards to complete the elimination!

+As a puzzle elimination game, while giving people a relaxed and enjoyable gaming experience, it is also very challenging!
+If you want to play higher scores and pass more levels, you need to activate your brain more.
+When you complete the shorter time, the more cards you eliminate, the higher your score!

 ## Privacy Policy